 - Qi 氣 “vitality, energy, force; air, vapor; breath; spirit, vigor; attitude”

 - Shen 神 “spirit; soul, mind; god, deity; supernatural being”

 “The Lower Dantian is the Dantian most familiar to martial artists and meditators, as it is the first place on which they are trained to focus their concentration.
 It is regarded as the center of physical strength and the source of stamina.
 Called the “hara” in Japanese, it is located in the lower abdomen, in the center of the triangle formed by drawing a line between the navel, Mingmen (lower back), and perineum.
 These three points form a pyramid facing downward.
 This configuration allows the Lower Dantian to gather the energy from the Earth.”

 According to Tai Chi & Qi Gong practicioners: the act of sinking Qi, and focusing on the lower Dantian allows us to, with effort and practice, experience the One.
-“The One can complete yin and bring forth Yang” the lower Dantian is the place where the yin meridians among twelve meridians of the conception vessel joint together.
+“The One can complete yin and bring forth Yang” the lower Dantian is also the area where the yin meridians, along with the twelve meridians snd the conception vessel join together.
 The lower dantian controls the transformation of Jing to Qi, and this is what the internal Alchemy of Qi Gong styles like Nei Gong and Nei Dan aims to achieve.

 - The Taoist Experience, Livia Kohn, ISBN 0-7914-1580-5